mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 <api name="contentURL">
 @property {string}
+The URL of content to load.
+This can point to local content loaded from your add-on's "data" directory or remote content.
-The URL of the content loaded.
+Setting it loads the content immediately.
 </api>

 <api name="allow">